AbrehamT/lab7/README.md

 ## II.
 Running slam_toolbox on the car

-Follow the instructions in class to run `slam_toolbox` to make a map of Levine second floor.
-Save the map as `levine_2nd.pgm` and `levine_2nd.yaml`.
+Follow the instructions provided in the *sim_instruction* pdf to run `slam_toolbox` to make a map of Gazebo's waffle map.
+Save the map as `waffle.pgm` and `waffle.yaml`.

 ## III.
 Localization with Particle Filter

-Follow the instructions in class to run `particle_filter` on the car using the new map you've made on Levine second floor.
+Follow the instructions to run `particle_filter` on the car using the Levine map.

 ## IV.
 Pure Pursuit Implementation

 We have provided a skeleton for the pure pursuit node.
 As per usual, test your algorithm first in the simulator before you test it on the car.
-When you're testing in the simulator, use the groud truth pose provided by the sim as the localization.
+When you're testing in the simulator, use the ground truth pose provided by the sim as the localization.
 When you move to the car, use particle filter to provide localization.

 As shown in the lecture, the curvature of the arc to track can be calculated as: